flosell/lambdacd/doc/howto.md

     ; return your accumulated output in the :out value of your steps result {:status :success}))
 ```
+Note that this utility currently only supports clojure code that is writing to `*out*`.
+Code that's writing directly to
+Javas `System.out` is not supported.
+Feel free to re-open #60 if support for Java Interop is something you urgently need.

 If you need more control over the output, you can write directly to the [result channel](https://github.com/flosell/lambdacd/wiki/Build-Context-\(ctx\))
 or use the printer-utilities: